base on :package: Mac App Store command-line interface <h1 align="center">

 ```

-Build output can be found in the `.build` directory within the project.
+Build output can be found in the `.build` folder in the project's root folder.

 ```shell